viamrobotics/viam_flutter_bluetooth_provisioning_widget/README.md

 Before starting a provisioning flow, you need to:

-1. **Initialize Viam instance**: Create a Viam instance with your API credentials
+1. Create a Viam instance
-2. **Create or get a robot**: Either create a new robot or retrieve an existing one from your Viam organization
+2. Either create a new robot or retrieve an existing one
-3. **Get the main part**: Retrieve the main robot part that will be provisioned
+3. Retrieve the main robot part

-These steps are required because the widget needs a valid robot and Viam instance to communicate with the Viam cloud and provision the robot.

 ### Basic Example